JasonAntonino/PetClinic_Final_Project/README.md

 * [Terraform](https://www.terraform.io)

-Using Infrastucture as Code to provision the resources within AWS to run.
+Using Infrastucture as Code to provision the resources within AWS to run easily and allow for the creation of the infrastructure to be automated.
+Would allow us to create the VPC, subnets, security groups, etc.

 * [Docker](https://www.docker.com)

 We used Docker to containerise the applications.
+Allow for the application to be deployed smoothly as the environments that would be created would be consistent.
+Would be able to containerise all aspects of app (frontend, backend and nginx reverse proxy)

 * [Kubernetes](https://kubernetes.io)

-Used Kubernetes to deploy containers to clusters
+Is compatible with the docker images we would create for the application.
+AWS also provides eks (Elastic Kubernetes Service) so it is a convenient tool.

 * [AWS](https://aws.amazon.com)

-We used AWS for services such as the EKS clusters, EC2's and would have eventually used it for the RDS.
+We used AWS for services such as the EKS clusters, EC2's, VPC and Subnets.
+AWS provides all the infrastructure needed to deploy the app on.

 <p align="right"><a href="#top">click to go back to  top</a></p>